TomHarrop/ird-5acc-paper/ms/results.md

 Spikelet number, secondary branch number and primary branch number have the highest loadings on PC1.
 This indicates that these phenotypes, which are all related to axillary meristem formation and fate transition, are the main differences between panicles from wild and domesticated accessions.

-### Measurement of gene expression differences underlying variation between wild and domesticated panicles
+### Measurement of gene expression in developing panicles

 To investigate gene expression differences underlying variation in panicle architecture, we chose a single accession for each of *O. rufipogon* (W1654), *O. sativa japonica* (Nipponbare), *O. sativa indica* (IR64), *O. barthii* (B88) and *O. glaberrima* (Tog5681) for RNA sequencing (RNAseq).
 Based on the extensive phenotyping described above, the chosen accessions are consistent with species-wide patterns of panicle architecture (Figure S3 **suppl-phenotype-all-varieties**), except for *O. sativa japonica* cv.
 Nipponbare, which we included as the reference accession for *O. sativa japonica*.
 The three domesticated accessions produce more spikelets than their wild relatives (Figure S4 **phenotyping-mpl**; Table S4 **PanicleTraitsPhenotypingPlantsSequenced**).
-**Model of panicles goes here.**

-To measure whole-transcriptome gene expression in these accessions, we collected immature panicles from each accession at four developmental stages: rachis meristem (RM); branch meristem (BM), composed of immature panicle displaying primary branch initiation, elongation of primary branches and axillary meristem initiation; spikelet meristem (SM), which includes panicles with spikelet meristem, but not floret meristem; and flower meristem (FM) (**S5a qpcr-confirms-sampling**).
+To measure whole-transcriptome gene expression in these accessions, we collected immature panicles from each accession at four developmental stages: rachis meristem (RM); branch meristem (BM), composed of immature panicle displaying primary branch initiation, elongation of primary branches and axillary meristem initiation; spikelet meristem (SM), which includes panicles with spikelet meristem; and floret meristem (FM) (**S5a qpcr-confirms-sampling**).
 We first confirmed staging of the panicles by extracting RNA from pooled meristems at each stage and measuring expression of *LHS1*, *G1L5* (*TAWAWA*), *FZP*, *LAX1* and *MADS14* with quantitative RT-PCR (qRT-PCR) (Figure S5b **qpcr-confirms-sampling**).
 Because branching complexity is related to branch meristem establishment and meristem fate transition [**ref**], we chose the BM and SM stages for RNAseq. cDNA libraries for sequencing were constucted from rRNA-depleted RNA from these stages for all five accessions.